TylorS/snowpack-plugin-hash/readme.md

     [
       'snowpack-plugin-hash',
       // Entirely optional object.
 Showing default values {
-        // Passed along to ts-morph, if you need a specific TS config
-        tsConfig: undefined
+        // Name of custom tsconfig to use for compiler options passed to TypeScript compiler readonly tsConfig?: undefined
-        // Configure length of hashes
+        // Configured length of your hashes
-        hashLength: 12
+        readonly hashLength?: number
-        // Configure output of asset manifest, relative to buildDirectory.
+        // Name of file for asset manifest JSON readonly assetManifest?: string
-        assetManifest: 'asset-manifest.json'
+        // BaseURL to use to rewrite files being hashed readonly baseUrl?: string
       }
     ]
   ]